 It is the policy of the Company for Directors to devote sufficient time and effort in carrying out their responsibilities.
-The Board is required to meet every three (3) months in regular Board of Directors' meetings during a financial year to approve the quarterly results and the audited financial statements on a pre-scheduled basis.
+The Board is required to meet every three (3) months in regular Board of Directors' meetings during a financial year to approve the quarterly results on a pre-scheduled basis.
 Additional meetings are convened when urgent and important decisions need to be taken between scheduled meetings.